Why did the project timeline change?

 There are 14 new, multi-purpose rooms in the addition, which can be booked by any student for group study, and the 4500-square foot social space has couches, tables, and chairs that students can use for casual study space.

 Study space will continue to be addressed in many buildings across campus, where opportunities are presented.
-For example, the University has made empty classrooms available for students to study in, which can be accessed in the Open Classrooms feature in the Student Portal.
+For example, the University has made empty classrooms available for students to study in, which can be accessed in the Open Classrooms feature in Portal.